hfock/uu-recommendation-assignment2/README.md

-# BBC: balancing Content Diversity and Autonomy

-this will cause a merge conflict
+# This repository corresponds to a university task.